HomeArticlesWhat is ERP (Enterprise Resource Planning)?

 1. Get support from senior management

-2. Set clear and measurable goals
+2. Set clear and measurable objectives

 3. Form a multidisciplinary project team